 The key issue, in a political negotiation, is to identify what aspects of governance the separatists want control over.
 It may be possible to devolve control over education and some economic matters, for example, without totally dismantling existing political structures.

 Some groups may break the law – using terrorism, possibly escalating to civil war – in an attempt to reset the basis of negotiation.
-Civil war, which is a subject for the next chapter (7.2.6), can only be resolved by returning to the negotiating table to find a political solution.
+Terrorism (7.2.8) and civil war (7.2.6) are subjects for the next chapter, because they fall outside the capacity of governance frameworks to control them.
+They can only be resolved by agreeing a ceasefire and returning to the negotiating table to find a political solution.

 There are several ways of politically accommodating a degree of separation between different cultural groups within a country, as described in the following sub-sections:

-- A federal structure or regionalisation, allowing a high degree of political autonomy, has been successful in several countries (188.8.131.52).
+● A federal structure or devolution of power, allowing a high degree of political autonomy, has been successful in several countries (22.214.171.124).